typedb/typedb-docs/README.md

 Use American.

 **Headings**
-- There are three levels of headings used across all markdown files:
+- There are multiple levels of headings used across all markdown files:
+  - h1 (`#`) — page title.
+Only one per page at the very beginning.
   - h2 (`##`)
   - h3 (`###`)
   - h4 (`####`)